AlchlcDvl/TownOfUsReworked/README.md

 **Defense**: Powerful when hacking

 The Glitch can mimic someone, which results in them looking exactly like the other person.
 They can kill normally.
-The Glitch can also hack a player, rendering them unable to use their ability or perform tasks and disabling their defense while gaining Powerful defense in return.
+The Glitch can also hack a player, rendering them unable to use their ability or perform tasks and disabling their defense while the Glitch gains Powerful defense in return.

 ## Guardian Angel <img height="17" src="./Images/GuardianAngel.png">